AzureADQuickStarts/AppModelv2-WebApp-WebAPI-OpenIDConnect-DotNet/README.md

 1. Open the **web.config** file located in the **TodoList-WebApp** project's root folder and then paste the password from the previous step in the `ida:ClientSecret` parameter value
 1. Go back to the *Application registration portal*, copy the value of the **Application Id**, and then paste it under `ida:ClientId` parameter value

+### Step 6: Run your project

+1. Press `<F5>` to run your project.
+Your *TodoList-WebApp* should open.
+1. Select **Sign in** in the top right and sign in either by using a personal Microsoft account (live.com or hotmail.com) or work or school account.
+1. At this point, if you are signing in for the first time, you may be prompted to consent to *TodoList-Service* Web Api.
+1. Select **To-Do** menu to request an access token to the *access_as_user* scope on behalf of the logged user to access *TodoList-Service* Web Api and manipulate the *To-Do* list.

+## Optional: Restrict sign-in access to your application

+By default, when download this code sample and configure the application to use the Azure Active Directory v2 endpoint following the preceeding steps, both personal accounts - like outlook.com, live.com, and others - as well as Work or school accounts from any organizations that are integrated with Azure AD can sign in to your application.
+This is typically used on SaaS applications.

+To restrict who can sign in to your application, use one of the options:

+### Restrict access to a single organization (single-tenant)

+You can restrict sign-in access for your application to only user accounts that are in a single Azure AD tenant - including *guest accounts* of that tenant.
+This scenario is a common for *line-of-business applications*:

+1. In the **web.config** file of your **TodoList-WebApp**, change the value for the `Tenant` parameter from `Common` to the tenant name of the organization, such as `contoso.onmicrosoft.com`.
+2. In your [OWIN Startup class](#configure-the-authentication-pipeline), set the `ValidateIssuer` argument to `true`.

+### Restrict access to a list of organizations

+You can restrict sign-in access to only user accounts that are in a specific list of Azure AD organizations:

+You can restrict sign-in access to only user accounts that are in an Azure AD organization that is in the list of allowed organizations:

+1. In your [OWIN Startup class](#configure-the-authentication-pipeline), set the `ValidateIssuer` argument to `true`.
+2. Set the value of the `ValidIssuers` parameter to the list of allowed organizations.

+#### Use a custom method to validate issuers

+You can implement a custom method to validate issuers by using the **IssuerValidator** parameter.
+For more information about how to use this parameter, read about the [TokenValidationParameters class](https://msdn.microsoft.com/library/system.identitymodel.tokens.tokenvalidationparameters.aspx) on MSDN.